frontendbabel/frontendbabel.github.com/src/documents/articles/binary-operations-with-irregular-sets/index.html.md

 ## I. Intersection of sets

-The intersection of two sets A and B is the sets that contains all elements of A that also belong to B (or equivalently, all elements of B that also belong to A), but no other elements.
+The intersection of two sets A and B is such a sets that contains all elements of A that also belong to B (or equivalently, all elements of B that also belong to A), but no other elements.

 ![](intersection.png)